Description of the Test

 Length of Test

-The test takes up to two hours.
+The test may take up to 90 minutes

 Preparing Your Child for the Test